gagandeep25/FlutterApp1/README.md

 ## Getting Started

+The app includes various features like HTTP requests, having an established communication between the App and the Server.
+The Json data is decoded and the necessary items are displayed using various Packages, Widgets etc like IntroSlider, ListViews, SppedDial etc

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: